jawad-nsu/papermod_fariha_portfolio/content/hireme.md

 - Twitter: [@fanooriha][twitter]
 - Upwork: [fariha][upwork]

-**Note**: I'm more active on Twitter, so you'll definitely want to DM me there.
+**Note**: I'm more active on LinkedIn, so you'll definitely want to DM me there.

 <!-- Reference Links -->